MikaelBertze/HallonDispDevices/WaterThingy/README.md

     "diff" : 3,                                 <- difference from last measurement
     "t_diff" : 561,                             <- time since last measurement
     "consumption" : 0.0079792560,               <- calculated consumption since last measurement
-    "acc_consumption" : 9.9687504960            <- accumilated consumption since device start
+    "acc_consumption" : 9.9687504960            <- accumulated consumption since device start
 }
 ```

 ## Calibration
 The bounding box must be set such that the center of the observed gauge is positioned in the center.
 The whole gauge should fit inside the bounding box.
-The filter shold be set suck that the center circle is ignored while the tip of the gauge arrow is included.
+The filter should be set such that the center circle is ignored while the tip of the gauge arrow is included.

 The following parameters can be configured through GET requests:
 `capture_x` : The x coordinate for the upper left corner of the bounding box